sderev/shellgenius/README.md

 * touch command is used to create a new file if it doesn't exist
 * example.txt is the name of the new file

-Be carefula with your answer.
+Be careful with your answer.
 Do you want to execute this command?
 [Y/n]: y
 ```
 ___